cmsiy07/android-basics-kotlin/README.md

 - basic tip calculator
 ## Affirmations App
 - use of Recycler View and Material Components(cards) to display list of images
+## Doggler App
+- created an app the displays a scrollable list of dogs with texts